 There is help available if you’re feeling unwell or are facing serious personal circumstances in the lead up to or during exams or final assessment due dates.
 Contact your Student Success team to discuss your options or find out more about help available at final assessment or exam time.

 Ongoing or long-term medical conditions

 If you have an ongoing impairment or condition, contact Te Amaru—Disability Services as early as possible during the trimester to discuss your situation.

 Sitting exams at another time or place

 You can apply for permission to sit an exam at a different time or place if your circumstances require this.
-Contact your faculty office for details.
+Contact your Student Success team for details.

 Late to or miss an exam

-If you are late to, or miss an exam, go to your faculty office immediately.
+If you are late to, or miss an exam, go to your Student Success team's office immediately.

 Exam results are added to Student Records as they become available.
-The speed with which the become available depends on the trimester and the individual—for example, if you have applied for an aegrotat, your grade will take a lot longer.
-Exam results are not posted out to you.
+The speed with which the results appear in Student Records depends on the trimester and the individual circumstances.
+For example, if you have applied for an aegrotat, your grade will take a lot longer.
+We do not post exam results out to you.